-Points of View Suggestions for future "co-creation drug discovery Lessons Learned from Research and Development of COVID-19 Therapeutics and Vaccines
+Points of View Suggestions for Future "Co-Creation Drug Discovery Learning from Research and Development of COVID-19 Therapeutics and Vaccines

 Introduction

-Under these circumstances, the pharmaceutical industry, which plays a role in the development of human health and medical care, has been working with various stakeholders, including academia, drug discovery ventures, and governments around the world to overcome COVID-19, and since last year has continued the challenge of research and development of therapeutic agents and vaccines.
-The Institute for Pharmaceutical Industry Policy Research (IPIPR) has been working with a wide range of stakeholders, including academia, drug discovery ventures, and governments around the world, in the research and development of therapeutic drugs and vaccines since last year.
+Under these circumstances, the JPMA industry, which plays a role in the development of human health and medical care, has been working with various stakeholders, including academia, drug discovery ventures, and governments around the world to overcome COVID-19, and since last year has continued the challenge of research and development of drugs and vaccines to treat emerging infectious diseases.
+This is a unique approach based on "co-creation," which has been rare in the past in the R&D of emerging infectious disease drugs and vaccines.

-While the Pharmaceuticals and Industrial Policy Research Institute (PIIPRI) has previously reported on R&D for COVID-19 therapeutics and other products from a variety of perspectives1)-3), this paper compares R&D trends in emerging infectious diseases and COVID-19 therapeutics and vaccines over the past 20 years and presents progress in this area.
+The Office of Pharmaceutical Industry Research While MHLW has reported on the R&D of COVID-19 therapeutics and vaccines from various perspectives1)-3), this paper compares the R&D trends of emerging infectious diseases and COVID-19 therapeutics and vaccines over the past 20 years, and shows the progress made.
 In addition, we define "co-creation drug discovery" as "drug discovery through collaboration with various stakeholders" or "rapid drug discovery through collaboration."
 We will also present the challenges that pharmaceutical companies face in co-creation drug discovery for COVID-19 therapeutics and vaccines, and discuss the key points of co-creation drug discovery that can be applied to drug discovery for emerging and reemerging infectious diseases or other disease areas that may occur in the future.
 The key points of co-creation-type drug discovery that can be applied to drug discovery for emerging and reemerging infectious diseases or other disease areas that may arise in the future will be summarized.

 Global R&D Trends in Emerging Infectious Disease Therapeutics and Vaccines